 Tuesday, June 4, 2024

-Above: (Top) A man carrying a Bible in front of American and Trump flags during the January 6th Insurrection.
+Above: (Top) A man carrying a Bible in front of Trump and anti-government militia flags during the January 6th Insurrection.
 (Bottom) Civil rights and religious groups have been raising warnings about the rise of white Christian nationalism, such as the Glendale United Methodist Church in Nashville.

 What Is White Christian Nationalism?